 The HVBP Program will fund incentive payments through a percentage withhold the hospitals' Medicare payments for each discharge.
 The initial incentive withhold will be 1 percent but will increase to 2 percent over 5 years.
 High performing hospitals could receive incentive payments in excess of their initial withhold while payments to low performing hospitals will remain below their initial withhold.

-Hospitals Value-Based Purchasing Withhold
+Hospitals Value-Based Purchasing Percent Withhold

 Performance measures for the Hospital Value-Based Purchasing Program will be drawn from the Hospital Inpatient Quality Reporting program (Hospital IQR), the Medicare pay-for-reporting program for hospitals.
 This ensures that hospitals are familiar with reporting measures before basing payments on their performance.
-The initial performance period (FY 2013) will include 12 clinical process of care measures and 1 patient experience of care measure.
-The latter is a composite of several patient experience of care indicators from the Hospital Consumer Assessment of Healthcare Providers & Systems Survey (HCAHPS).
+The initial performance period (FY 2013) will include 12 clinical process of care measures and 1 patient experience of care measure, which is a composite of several patient experience of care indicators from the Hospital Consumer Assessment of Healthcare Providers & Systems Survey (HCAHPS).

-In FY 2014, hospitals payments will be tied to their performance on 13 additional measures: three mortality measures, and the HCAHPS.
+In FY 2014, hospitals payments will be tied to performance on 17 measures: 13 clinical process of care measures, three mortality measures, and the HCAHPS.

-1300 Wilson Boulevard | Suite 300 | Arlington, VA 22209 | Phone: (703) 299-0200 | Fax: (703) 299-0204
+1300 Wilson Boulevard Suite 300 Arlington, VA 22209 | Phone: (703) 299-0200 | Fax: (703) 299-0204

 | HIVMA | Contact Us

-© Copyright IDSA 2013 Infectious Diseases Society of America
+© Copyright IDSA 2014 Infectious Diseases Society of America